-There is nothing more pleasurable than stepping out of your soothing shower and cocooning yourself in a soft, fluffy towel.
+Nothing is more pleasurable than stepping out of a soothing shower and cocooning yourself in a soft, fluffy towel.
 However, most house towels lose their softness with frequent washing.
 The reason for this is the laundry detergent residues.
-A majority of people use, simply way too much detergent while washing their house towels and the washing machine is unable to remove all traces of the detergent.
-Thankfully, you can use these simple tricks to make your coarse and stiff house towels extra soft and fluffy.
+A majority of people use too much detergent while washing their house towels and the washing machine is unable to remove all traces of the detergent.
+But you can use these simple tricks to make your coarse and stiff house towels extra soft and fluffy.

-When you wash your house towels, it will have detergent residues that will make the towels stiff and coarse, as mentioned earlier.
+When you wash your towels, they will have detergent residues that will make the towels stiff and coarse, as mentioned earlier.
 You can restore the softness by adding a cup or two of distilled white vinegar into the washing machine during the rinse cycle.
-This will break down the detergent residue and make the fibers fluffy and ultra-soft.
+This will break down the detergent residue and make the fibres fluffy and ultra-soft.

 When you are washing your house towels, add half a cup of baking soda to your laundry detergent.
-It will help remove traces of grime and detergent residues from the towel and also loosen the fibers.
+It will help remove traces of grime and detergent residues from the towel and also loosen the fibres.
 This, in turn, will make your towels soft.
-The good news is that any musty odor in the towels will also disappear with baking soda.
+The good news is that any musty odour in the towels will also disappear with baking soda.

 When you are running the washing machine dryer, throw in two to three new tennis balls along with the towels.
-The bouncing of the balls inside the dryer will not only remove lumps, but also fluff up the towels, making this extra soft and smooth.
+The bouncing of the balls inside the dryer will not only remove lumps but also fluff up the towels, making them extra soft and smooth.

-When washing your house towels, increase the water temperature to about body temperature.
-This will ensure the water absorbs the detergent, thereby preventing the detergent from sticking to the fibers of the towel.
-It is best to dissolve your laundry detergent to the washer before you add the towels.
+When washing your towels, increase the water temperature to about body temperature.
+This will ensure the water absorbs the detergent, thereby preventing the detergent from sticking to the fibres of the towel.
+It is best to dissolve your laundry detergent in the washer before you add the towels.
 You should start the wash cycle and allow the soap to dissolve.
 This will take a minute or two.
-It is only after that you should add the towels to the warm soapy water.
+After that add the towels to the warm soapy water.

 Adding more detergent will not make your towels cleaner.
 Instead, it will make your towels stiff.
 It’s best to reduce the amount of detergent when washing towels.
 Make it less than the recommended amount.

-Use these simple but valuable tricks to keep your house towels, extra soft and you will never have to worry about the coarse fibers wreaking havoc with your delicate skin.
+Use these simple but valuable tricks to keep your house towels extra soft, and you will never have to worry about the coarse fibres wreaking havoc with your delicate skin.